Arturo Labriola: Life in exile (1898–1900)

 In May 1898, workers in Milan organized strikes and protests to demonstrate against the government.
-The riots were brutally repressed: troops fired on demonstrators, and Filippo Turati was arrested, accused of inspiring the riots.
+The riots were brutally repressed: troops fired on demonstrators, and Filippo Turati was arrested, and accused of inspiring the riots.
 Labriola fled to Geneva in order to elude arrest.
 There, he taught at University of Geneva and worked with Vilfredo Pareto.
 Labriola was expelled from Switzerland in the same year and moved to Paris.
 In Paris he met the socialists Georges Sorel, Hubert Lagardelle and Paul Lafargue.

 Revolutionary syndicalist period

-He returned to Italy in 1900, and in 1902 published a weekly called Avanguardia Socialista which became the center of activity for Italian revolutionary syndicalism.
+He returned to Italy in 1900, and in 1902 published a weekly called Avanguardia Socialista which became the centre of activity for Italian revolutionary syndicalism.
 From 1910 to 1911 he was one of the leading contributors of La Lupa, a weekly magazine supporting the revolution.
 He later withdrew his support for revolution, and adopted Marxist Reformism, becoming a member of the Italian Parliament as an independent.
 Favourable to Italy's participation in World War I, Labriola also served as Minister of Labor in the last of Giovanni Giolitti's cabinets (1920).

 An opponent of Fascism, he had to take exile in France after Benito Mussolini came to power, but returned in 1935.
 In 1946 he was elected member of the Constituent Assembly of Italy as a National Democratic Union candidate.
 In 1948 he became a senator of the new Republic.

 As it was confirmed by the former President of the Grand Orient of Italy, he was one of the eight father constituents belonging to the main Italian Masonic organization.